-Industry 4.0 might sound like the newest iteration of a SimCity-style tycoon game, but it's really the biggest shift to hit global manufacturing since automation.
-Centered around advanced robotics and automation, new ways of human-machine interaction (such as augmented reality) and vast troves of data and boosted connectivity, Industry 4.0 is poised to modernize manufacturing and boost western industrial competitiveness.
+Industry 4.0 might sound like a SimCity-style tycoon game, but it's really the biggest shift to hit global manufacturing since automation.
+Centered around advanced robotics and automation, new ways of human-machine interaction and vast troves of data and boosted connectivity, Industry 4.0 is poised to modernize manufacturing and boost western industrial competitiveness.

 What is Industry 4.0?

-Industry 4.0 – shorthand for the maturation of digital technology within the manufacturing industry – is the marriage of IT and manufacturing operations.
-Mark Holleran, CEO of Xplore Technologies, says it represents a "holistic shift from centralized to decentralized manufacturing," which requires the adaptation of processes, talent, business structure and technology.
+Industry 4.0, also called manufacturing 4.0, is the marriage of IT and manufacturing operations – the maturation of digital technology in the manufacturing industry.
+Mark Holleran, formerly the CEO of Xplore Technologies, says it represents a "holistic shift from centralized to decentralized manufacturing," which requires the adaptation of processes, talent, business structure and technology.

-"Technology, including advanced robotics and artificial intelligence, sophisticated sensors, cloud computing, the Internet of Things, data capture and analytics, and digital fabrication (including 3D printing) are all coalescing into the ushering in of this next industrial revolution," Holleran told Business News Daily.
+"Technology, including advanced robotics and artificial intelligence, sophisticated sensors, cloud computing, IoT, data capture and analytics, and digital fabrication ... are all coalescing into the ushering in of this next industrial revolution," Holleran told Business News Daily.

-IoT plays a particular role in connecting the advanced devices and data processes that are more commonly implemented in modern manufacturing.
-Declan Keir-Saks, director of Deskera, said IoT is the bridge that allows the granular insights provided by high tech solutions to join together into a coherent, enterprise-level picture.
+Declan Keir-Saks, director of Deskera, said IoT is the bridge that allows the granular insights provided by high tech solutions to join together into a coherent, enterprise-level picture for modern manufacturers.

 "IoT manufacturing enables virtual tracking of capital assets, processes, resources and products," Keir-Saks said.
 "This gives enterprises full visibility, which streamlines business processes and optimizes supply and demand."